yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/durable-object-namespace.md

 });
 ```

-# Production Environment
+# With Environment and Script Name

-Create a Durable Object in production for game state management:
+Create a Durable Object in production with a specific script:

 ```ts
 import { DurableObjectNamespace } from "alchemy/cloudflare";